Wow, you guys!

-During my visit to Washington DC last week, I got up early one morning, intending to walk down to the White House to snap a couple of photos from each side of the building from behind the fences.
+During my visit to Washington DC several years back, I got up early one morning, intending to walk down to the White House to snap a couple of photos from each side of the building from behind the fences.

 After passing through a heavy security checkpoint on the South Lawn side of the building, we were guided up the sidewalk right to the front door (or back door, officially) of the White House.